Privacy Policy

 • Role

-As part of the registration process, the user's consent to the processing of this data is obtained.
+As part of the registration process, your consent to the processing of this data is obtained.

 The legal basis for the processing of the data is Art.
-6 (1) (1) (a) GDPR if the user has given their consent.
+6 (1) (a) GDPR where you have provided consent.

 The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.

-As a user you have the possibility to cancel the registration at any time.
-You can request a change to the data stored about you at any time.
+As a user you can cancel the registration at any time.
+You can request a change to the data stored about you at any time, by the following means:

 To delete their deepcOS account, users should email contact@deepc.ai and request that their account be deleted from our database.
 This request will be processed by our team, after which email confirmation of the deleted account will be provided via email.